An epicurean adventure to: South Africa

 Butter and egg prep

-Use softened butter and a room-temperature egg for the pudding.
+Use softened butter and room-temperature eggs for the pudding.
 This ensures they blend seamlessly with other ingredients.

 Mind the dish size